Glorf/ada-2020-project-milestone-p3-p3_lovely-badasses/docs/index.md

 {% include plotlytext.html figname="fig1.html" title="Before Snowden" description="> Before June 2013, people were more and more engaging with the articles related to terrorism" %}

-{% include plotlytext.html figname="fig2.html" title="After Snowden" description="> After June 2013, people starting to go less and less on these Wikiedia pages" %}
+{% include textplotly.html figname="fig2.html" title="After Snowden" description="> After June 2013, people starting to go less and less on these Wikipedia pages" %}

 Interesting !
 The number of views seems to be impacted by the revelations !